By the end of this section, you will be able to:

 |Current emissions—permits distributed free for this amount||200 tons||400 tons||600 tons||0 tons|

 |How much pollution will these permits allow in one year?||100 tons||200 tons||300 tons||0 tons|

 |Actual emissions one year in the future||150 tons||200 tons||200 tons||50 tons|

 |Buyer or seller of marketable permit?||Buys permits for 50 tons||Doesn’t buy or sell permits||Sells permits for 100 tons||Buys permits for 50 tons|

-Another application of marketable permits occurred when the Clean Air Act was amended in 1990.
+Another application of marketable permits occurred when the U.S. government amended the Clean Air Act in 1990.
 The revised law sought to reduce sulfur dioxide emissions from electric power plants to half of the 1980 levels out of concern that sulfur dioxide was causing acid rain, which harms forests as well as buildings.
 In this case, the marketable permits the federal government issued were free of charge (no pun intended) to electricity-generating plants across the country, especially those that were burning coal (which produces sulfur dioxide).
 These permits were of the “shrinkable” type; that is, the amount of pollution allowed by a given permit declined with time.